 45 “Again, the kingdom of heaven is like a merchant looking for fine pearls.
 46 When he found one of great value, he went away and sold everything he had and bought it.Matthew 13: 44 -46

 These parables focus on the value of the Kingdom of God.
-Think of a treasure which is hidden in a field.
-Since it is hidden everyone passing by the field thinks the field is of little value and thus they have no interest in it.
-But someone realizes there is a treasure there making the field very valuable – valuable enough to sell everything in order to buy it and get the treasure.
+Think of a treasure hidden in a field.
+Being hid everyone passing by the field thinks the field is of little value and thus they have no interest in it.
+But someone realizes there is a treasure there making the field very valuable – valuable enough to sell everything in order to buy it and obtain the treasure.
 So it is with the Kingdom of God – a value unnoticed by most, but the few that see its worth will gain great value.

 The Parable of the Net